Employment Equality (Sexual Orientation) Regulations 2003: Outline

 They included employment, vocational training, professional organisations and trade unions.
 Cases were heard by an employment tribunal or at the County Court or a sheriff court.

-The Sex Discrimination (Gender Reassignment) Regulations 1999 were introduced as an amendment to The Sex Discrimination Act 1975, allowing employment protection for people who had undergone or were proposing to undergo gender reassignment.
+The Sex Discrimination (Gender Reassignment) Regulations 1999 (SI 1999/1102) were introduced as an amendment to the Sex Discrimination Act 1975, allowing employment protection for people who had undergone or were proposing to undergo gender reassignment.

 Cases

 Cleanaway was the first company ordered to pay compensation to a worker under the regulations, after a gay manager quit following persistent harassment from his seniors because of his sexuality.

 The case received widespread media attention, with the victim commenting that prior to the case he had tried to keep his sexuality a private matter.
-The Guardian described it as a landmark judgement, while a Stonewall spokesperson said the ruling showed such abuse "was no longer going to be tolerated" and compared the remarks directed at the victim to "jokes about 'Pakis'" from previous decades.
+The Guardian described it as a landmark judgment, while a Stonewall spokesperson said the ruling showed such abuse "was no longer going to be tolerated" and compared the remarks directed at the victim to "jokes about 'Pakis'" from previous decades.

 As well as the regulations there has been a succession of case law defining the phrase 'on grounds of sexual orientation' in Regulation 5.

-One example decided in 2008 by the Court of Appeal was English v Thomas Sanderson Blinds Ltd 2008.
-Previously, protection had been extended so to as incorporate those perceived to be homosexual or bisexual, as well as through an association with homosexual or bisexual persons.
+One example decided in 2008 by the Court of Appeal was English v Thomas Sanderson Blinds Ltd. Previously, protection had been extended so to as incorporate those perceived to be homosexual or bisexual, as well as through an association with homosexual or bisexual persons.
 However, the facts in English were that Mr. English was not gay, was not perceived to be gay by his tormentors, but was still treated as though he was.
 The tormentors in this case in fact knew that Mr. English was straight with children.
-The court found this was still sufficient connection to satisfy being 'on ground of sexual orientation' for Mr. English to be afforded protection under Regulation 5 of the Act.
+The court found this was still sufficient connection to satisfy being 'on ground of sexual orientation' for Mr. English to be afforded protection under regulation 5 of the act.